markkolich/kolich-bolt/README.md

 }.read();
 ```

-Grab a shared read lock on `x`, fail immediately with a <a href="https://github.com/markkolich/kolich-bolt/blob/master/src/main/java/com/kolich/bolt/exceptions/LockConflictException.java">LockConflictException</a> if write lock already acquired by another thread.
+Grab a **shared** read lock on `x`, fail immediately with a <a href="https://github.com/markkolich/kolich-bolt/blob/master/src/main/java/com/kolich/bolt/exceptions/LockConflictException.java">LockConflictException</a> if the write lock already acquired by another thread.

 ```java
 new ReentrantReadWriteEntityLock<T>(x) {